 Medicare Advantage Coverage for Inpatient Rehab

-If enrolled in a Medicare Advantage Plan, it may help pay for some of your inpatient rehab.
-Medicare Advantage policies vary but must provide coverage on at least the same level as Original Medicare.
+Enrolling in a Medicare Advantage Plan may help pay for some of your inpatient rehabs.
+Medicare Advantage policies vary but must provide coverage at the same level as Original Medicare.

 Check with your plan provider or a licensed insurance broker to see the Medicare Advantage benefits on your current plan and plans in your area.